ChelseaLangford/Pewlett-Hackard-Analysis/README.md

 ![retiring_titles](retiring_titles.png)

 ### Employees Eligible for the Mentorship Program
-- A query was then executed to find the names of current employees along with their title who were born in the year 1965, which signifies mentorship program eligibility
+- A query was then executed to find the names of current employees along with their title who were born in the year 1965, which signifies mentorship program eligibility.
 - Once this table was generated, it was used to determine the number of eligible employees which totaled 1,549.

 ## Summary
 ### The Silver Tsunami
 - This analysis revealed the vast number of roles that will need to be filled as eligible employees start to retire.
-The 90,398 number is staggering and that number of future open positions means that the company needs to start planning now to strategize on how to fill those positions and train new hires.
+The 90,398 number is staggering and that number of future open positions means the company needs to start planning now to strategize on how to fill those positions and train new hires.
-- A majority of retiring employees are in senior roles, so the company can consider filling some of those roles by promoting from within so that some of the open positions can be transferred to less-senior positions which may be easier to fill and then train those employees.
+- A majority of retiring employees are in senior roles, so the company can consider filling some of those roles by promoting from within to allow for some of the open positions to be transferred to less-senior positions which may be easier to roles fill and subsequently train those new hires.

 ### Mentoring the New Wave
-- The mentorship program is a great opportunity to establish a process for training new hires, and the initial query determiend that 1.549 employees would be eligible to participate.
+- The mentorship program is a great opportunity to establish a process for training new hires, and the initial query determined that 1,549 employees would be eligible to participate.
 To help organize the mentorship program, it would be a good idea to understand how many employees per role would be eligible to mentor.
 This query on the mentorship eligiblity table allows us to determine that breakdown:

 ```
 SELECT COUNT(me.title), title from mentorship_eligibility as me